 What else have you learned over your long career?

 Y tu mamá también was an awakening experience.
 It made me reset the limits for my career.
 As an actor, Alfonso Cuarón pushed me and made me into an actor that I had never been before.
 Suddenly we were at the Venice Film Festival and Gael García and I won a “breakout artists” award.
-Within a month I had an agent and was traveling around the world representing the film.
+Within a month I had an agent and was travelling around the world representing the film.
 I was hired to do three movies in the United States and my life had changed radically.
-I realized it was my decision to take things that far.
-And I realized I hadn’t been anywhere, that this was just the beginning.
+I realised it was my decision to take things that far.
+And I realised I hadn’t been anywhere, that this was just the beginning.

 Did this new reality make you reconsider your future?

-Suddenly I thought, “My reality consists of nothing but making theater.”
+Suddenly I thought, “My reality consists of nothing but making theatre.”
 I kept on doing it, of course.
-Today I perform on small stages, for 200 people in Mexico City, but I could work in the United States, Europe, travel with my play through Latin America, produce for other directors… .
+Today I perform on small stages, for 200 people in Mexico City, but I could work in the United States, Europe, travel with my play through Latin America, produce for other directors.
 We tend to look for our niche and settle there, and that’s very dangerous.
 Especially in my field, it can be really detrimental.
 If you are good at performing hip surgery maybe you can do that for the rest of your life.
 But in my case it is different.
 The audience has seen what you are capable of.
 Now they want to see you doing something else.
 If you settle, then in the long run you get lost.

 Many people tend to settle and embrace stability.
 How do you avoid that?

 When I lose my ambition, I will stop doing this.
-The best projects of my life have been the ones that have given me less money, like with theater for example.
+The best projects of my life have been the ones that have given me less money, like with theatre for example.
 It’s a very small industry unless you try to make a profit out of it.
 Obviously you promote the plays and charge good money for tickets.
 But I’m not interested in that.
 The more I grow the less I try to charge for tickets.
 My goal has never been to make a profit and those projects have been the most rewarding ones.
 Directing Abel and Mr. Pig didn’t make me a millionaire.
 Instead, they cost me money.
 Fortunately, thanks to some projects, I’ve had a good life with my children—nothing excessive, just enough.
 But what I’m trying to say is that sometimes I lose money because of my ambition to renovate myself, because I constantly question what I am capable of.
 It all depends on our own definition of success.
 To me it’s having the freedom to choose what I want to do and that has been my goal.